-Notify your landlord in writing of the heat problem and keep a copy of your letter.
-Be sure to explain in the letter how long the problem has been going on and when (if ever) you last asked the manager/landlord to do something about the problem.
-This letter, along with a log of when your heat is working and when it isn’t, can serve as useful documentation for getting your problem solved through the Rent Board or Small Claims Court.
+Write your landlord about the heat problem and keep a copy of your letter.
+Be sure to explain in the letter how long the problem has been going on and if you previously asked the manager/landlord to do something about it.
+This letter, along with a log of when your heat is working and when it isn’t, can serve as useful documentation should you have to go to the Rent Board (with a decrease in services) or Small Claims Court.

-If your landlord still refuses to fix the problem, you may want to file a “Decrease in Services petition” at the San Francisco Rent Stabilization and Arbitration Board (see the section on Repairs for more information).
-You can only file this petition if you are covered under the San Francisco Rent Ordinance (your building was built before 1979 and has more than one unit, even if that unit is illegal).
+You can file a “Decrease in Services petition” at the San Francisco Rent Stabilization and Arbitration Board ).
+You can only file this petition if you are covered under the San Francisco Rent Ordinance.

 You can notify the Department of Building Inspection about the heat problem, unless you suspect you live in an illegal unit (such as an in-law or a basement or garage apartment), in which case you should call us directly.
 If the inspector finds a heat violation, he/she will give your landlord a notice of violation to fix the problem.